This post contains some affiliate links. Please see our disclosures for more information.

 Keeping the gap between how much you earn and how much you spend as wide as possible will allow you to have extra money to save or extra money to put towards your debt.
 The larger the gap the better.
 I focused on keeping my expenses as low as possible during that time by living close to work, keeping my grocery bill and general miscellaneous spending as low as possible, keeping my outings minimal etc.

-You can check out my favorite savings account here, which I use today.
+You can check out my favorite savings account, which I use today.
 I have automated deposits set up for different goals and it's helped me stay on top of my savings!

-Strategy #7: Start a side hustle or get a part time job
+7: Make extra cash - Start a side hustle or get a part-time job

 One of the things that helped me get over the 6 figure mark was to start my own business as a wedding photographer.
-The reason why I was able to save more by starting my own business was because I was managed my business finances well.
+The reason why I was able to save more by starting my own business was that I managed my business finances well.